osk10/immuneML/immuneML/tool_interface/YAML_instructions_preprocessing.md

 ## Full example of YAML-specification running preprocessing

 YAML-file example with the use of a PreprocessorTool.
-This example shows how a user can create a RandomSequenceDataset, specify a preprocessor and define the instruction DatasetExport.
+This example shows how a user can create a RandomSequenceDataset, specify a preprocessor and define the instruction DatasetExport using the preprocessor.

 ```yaml
 definitions: